 MEDICAL COLLEGE ADMISSION TEST (MCAT)

 LSUHSC School of Medicine in New Orleans requires every applicant to take the MCAT.
 The test is administered multiple times during the year at testing centers throughout the nation.
 This examination must be taken at an appropriate time by all applicants.
-To apply for the MCAT examination or additional information sign on to the MCAT web page: www.aamc.org/mcat
+To apply for the MCAT examination or for additional information, sign onto the MCAT web page: www.aamc.org/mcat

-The MCAT is required and must be taken by September 2013 which enables scores to be received by the Admissions Office prior to the November 30, 2013 AMCAS application deadline.
+The MCAT must be taken no later than September 2023, which enables scores to be received by the Admissions Office by the November 1, 2023 AMCAS application deadline.
 See the below link for the test calendar.

 For informational purposes, the address and telephone number for AMCAS is indicated below: